my-dudhwala/Test_Repo3/Random_data/Readme.md

 ### Random Data
+### SUCCESS!
+I have succefully managed to get 1625 Strings of 512 Bytes(approx.), means data of 1625 Strings X 512 Bytes = 832000 Bytes = 832KB
 #### Warning : Do not focus on the file names...

 1. You can download this files for your experiments, I have an experiment of downloading text file and parsing the data.